epfl-si/loginfirst/README.md

 not logged-in users, proceed as follows:

 1. `meteor add epfl:loginfirst`
-2. Whitelist the method names that are not delayed, e.g.
+2. (optional) Whitelist any Meteor methods and subscriptions that should not be delayed, e.g.
    <pre>import LoginFirst from 'meteor/epfl:loginfirst'
    LoginFirst.whitelist.methods.append("myInnocuousMethodThatIsSoImportantThatItCannotWaitForTheUserToLogInFirst")
    LoginFirst.whitelist.subscriptions.append("dittoForSubscription")